mindey/agi/README.md

 ## Discussion group
 Mathematical tools work well on mathematical objects (such as sets and rings of numbers), and the equation model F(X)=Y, which describes a triplet (F,X,Y), is sufficiently abstractly for defining, and expressing the pursuit of any **goals** (Y), with respect to any **world** (F), by any **process** that varies (X).
 In a sense, the artificial intelligence has been created thousands of years ago, when the first automatic/mechanistic way (a set of rules as a process) to solve equation was invented.

-Today, there exists systems, that can meaningfully ingest or bind to identities of any data objects, and apply arbitrary programs to them, creating a framework for partly-artificial, partly human general intelligence.
+Today, there exists systems, that can meaningfully ingest or bind to identities of any data objects, and apply arbitrary programs to them, creating a framework for partly-artificial, partly human **a**pplied **g**eneral **i**ntelligence.

 These systems turn out to be very useful at all levels of organization.